-The District has decided to engage SASOL with an aim of forming a strategic alliance where both parties could benefit the communities.
+The District has engaged SASOL with an aim of establishing a strategic alliance where both parties could benefit the communities.
 It has been an anomaly that, even though SASOL exists within the Gert Sibande area of jurisdiction, but the majority of the communities within the District have not benefited through its existence.
 Both SASOL and the District have agreed to work out a partnership that could result in some benefits accruing to the local communities.
-A Strategic Alliance Agreement has been drafted and is due for discussion in a workshop between the senior leaders of both the Gert Sibande District and SASOL.
-The agreement envisages co-operation between the District and SASOL on various developmental areas such as LED, environmental management, skills development, etc.